MusicMamba: A Dual-Feature Modeling Approach for Generating Chinese Traditional Music with Modal Precision: Conclusion

 \section{Conclusion}

-This paper proposes a new architecture that combines the long-range dependency modeling capability of the Mamba Block with the global structure capturing ability of the Transformer Block.
+In this paper, we proposed a novel architecture that combines the long-range dependency modeling capability of the Mamba Block with the global structure-capturing ability of the Transformer Block.
 We also designed the Bidirectional Mamba Fusion Layer to effectively integrate local and global information.
-By introducing the REMI-M representation, we were able to more accurately capture and generate modal features in Chinese traditional music.
-Experimental results show that the combination of REMI-M and MusicMamba more accurately reproduces and generates specific modes in Chinese traditional music, with the generated music outperforming traditional baseline models in terms of stylistic consistency and quality.
-Our research provides a new direction and technical foundation for exploring more complex modes in various types of ethnic music, as well as for generating melodies with distinctive styles through the incorporation of traditional instruments.
+By introducing the REMI-M representation, we were able to capture and generate modal features in Chinese traditional music with greater accuracy.
+Experimental results demonstrate that the combination of REMI-M and MusicMamba more precisely reproduces and generates specific modes in Chinese traditional music.
+The generated music outperforms traditional baseline models in terms of stylistic consistency and quality.
+Our research provides a new direction and technical foundation for exploring more complex modes in various ethnic music genres and generating melodies with distinctive styles through the incorporation of traditional instruments.